indukatta/CucumberExtentTemplate/README.md

 - APK file generated for the project (http://www.openintents.org/shoppinglist/) and included in the current folder structure
 - Configuration parameters need to be modified in Driver.java (APK file path and AVD name)

-Compile build command:
+Maven command:

-mvn clean compile test
+mvn clean

+Runner: TestRunner.java